cmonkey03/wolm-client/README.md

 # Website of Lower Manhattan
-This is the application for WOLM, a booking website where users can view tours, signup and make a reservation and request to be an administrator to view data and create tours.
+This is the single-page application for WOLM, a booking website where users can view tours, signup and make a reservation and request to be an administrator to view data and create tours.

 ## Tech used
 - React